avocadohooman/React_Next.js_Graphql_Postgres_Typescript-boilerplate/README.md

 # React-Next.js-GraphQL-Postgres-Typescript Fullstack Project
 In this fullstack project, I used various latest technologies to serve as boilerplate for future projects.

+My main focus was to take a deep dive in GraphQL and get familiar with server-side rendering, using the Next.js framework.

 It is a fake reddit platform, in which you can create, edit and delete posts.
 You can up-/down vote posts from other users and your own.
 Additionally, you can create an account and login.